Smartphones 55 pct of global mobile phone sales in Q3

 Sales of Apple's new iPhone 5S and its low-cost iPhone 5C model had a modest impact on sales as both phones went on sale in September, the last month of the quarter.

-Lenovo (0992.HK) took the third spot with a 5.1 percent market share in the smartphone segment, just ahead of LG Electronics (066570.KS) and Huawei HWT.UL, with market shares of 4.8 percent and 4.7 percent respectively.
+Lenovo took the third spot with a 5.1 percent market share in the smartphone segment, just ahead of LG Electronics and Huawei, with market shares of 4.8 percent and 4.7 percent respectively.

 All the companies are in especially fierce competition in the Chinese market, where customers are still replacing their old models with smartphones.

-Of the smartphones sold, 81.9 percent were running on Google's (GOOG.O) mobile platform Android, while 12.1 percent used Apple's iOS and 3.6 percent were on Microsoft's (MSFT.O) Windows Mobile, Gartner said.
+Of the smartphones sold, 81.9 percent were running on Google's mobile platform Android, while 12.1 percent used Apple's iOS and 3.6 percent were on Microsoft's Windows Mobile, Gartner said.

-Blackberry (BB.TO) saw its user base drop to 1.8 percent from 5.2 percent from the third quarter last year, it added.
-(Reporting by Harro ten Wolde; Editing by Gareth Jones)
+Blackberry saw its user base drop to 1.8 percent from 5.2 percent from the third quarter last year, it added.

+MOSCOW, April 12 Russia is struggling to source gas turbines for two new power plants it is building in Crimea, Russian Energy Ministry Alexander Novak said on Wednesday.

+NEW YORK, April 12 Volkswagen AG plans to build another new sport utility vehicle at its Chattanooga, Tennessee, plant as demand surges for larger vehicles, the German company's top U.S. executive said on Wednesday.